 Part of the 2018 Urban Trails series of races by Trail Outlaws.
-The Pieces of 8 10K @ Penshaw Monument is set on the fantastic trails surrounding Penshaw Monument and the River Wear.
+The Penshaw 10K is set on the fantastic trails surrounding Penshaw Monument and the River Wear.

 This race has everything you would want in a Trail Race.
 Great views set on lovely trails.
 We describe the route as undulating, some that have actually taken part in the race, go as far to say that this course is brutal for a 10k!

 This race also has great facilities for the whole family.
 Herrington Country Park has a children's play area, woodland walks and fun trail walks.
 There is also a great cafe and an ice cream van on the park as well.

 There will be a check point at 5 miles.
 Sweets and water will be available at the check point.
 Sweets, water and fizzy drinks will be available at the end of the race.

 The race checkpoint has first aid equipment for minor injuries.
 The start/finish area will also have first aid provision inculding a paramdeic and an ambulance.
 Nearest local hospital:- Washington Primary Care Centre, Princess Anne Park, Washington NE38 7QZ.
 0344 811 8111

 All finishers get the coveted Penshaw 10K Dog Tag medal.
 On race day choose between Urban Trail League Mug or Buff as your extra race momento.